chenlei-leng/chenlei-leng.github.io/_pages/teaching.md

 ### 📚 Courses

 - **Programming for Data Science**
-  A module that introduces algorithms and programming techniques for large-scale data analysis.
-Topics include dimensionality reduction (PCA), clustering, Markov chains, bandit models, supervised learning, neural networks, Gaussian processes, and parallel computing, with practical implementation in R.
+  Introduces algorithms and programming for large-scale data analysis, covering PCA, clustering, Markov chains, supervised learning, neural networks, and parallel computing, with implementation in R.

 ---